 Interviews and Assessments

-We will ask you to attend telephone and/or face to face interviews to order to assess your suitability for the role.
+We will ask you to attend telephone, video and/or face to face interviews to order to assess your suitability for the role.
 We might also ask you to participate in assessment days; complete tests and/or occupational personality profile questionnaires – or a combination of these.
 Information will be generated by you and by us.
 For example, you might complete a written test or we might take interview notes.
 This information is held by ECD.

 If you are unsuccessful following assessment for the position you have applied for, we may ask if you would like your details to be retained in our talent pool for a period of six months.
 If you say yes, we would proactively contact you should any further suitable vacancies arise.
 After six months, we would contact you to find out if you would like us to continue to keep your details in our talent pool.
 If not, or if we do not get a reply from you, your details will be deleted.